-There are steps you can take to improve the quality of your hair from the inside out.
-Follow these tips to keep your locks healthy and strong during menopause.
+There are steps you can take to treat hair loss and improve the quality of your hair during menopause.
+Follow these tips to keep your locks healthy and strong.

 Menopause is a natural biological process that all women experience at some point in their lives.
 During this time, the body goes through numerous physical changes as it adjusts to fluctuating hormone levels.
 Many women have unpleasant symptoms during menopause, including hot flashes, mood swings, and insomnia.
 Hair loss is another common occurrence.

 Hair loss tends to be subtler in women than it is in men.
 Most women experience overall hair thinning rather than noticeable bald spots.
 The thinning can occur on the front, sides, or top of the head.
 Hair may also fall out in large clumps during brushing and showering.

 Research suggests that hair loss during menopause is the result of a hormonal imbalance.
 Specifically, it’s related to a lowered production of estrogen and progesterone.
 These hormones help hair grow faster and stay on the head for longer periods of time.
 When the levels of estrogen and progesterone drop, hair grows more slowly and becomes much thinner.
 A decrease in these hormones also triggers an increase in the production of androgens, or a group of male hormones.
 Androgens shrink hair follicles, resulting in hair loss on the head.
 In some cases, however, these hormones can cause more hair to grow on the face.
 This is why some menopausal women develop facial “peach fuzz” and small sprouts of hair on the chin.

 For women going through menopause, the cause of hair loss is almost always related to hormonal changes.
 However, there are many other factors that can contribute to hair loss during menopause.
 These include extremely high levels of stress, illness, or a lack of certain nutrients.
 Diagnostic blood tests that can help rule out other causes of hair loss include thyroid tests, and/or a complete blood count.